 Most of our revenues come from providing research and consultancy services to the investments and pension industry.
 As the costs of building our website grow, we have also started to activate “introducer revenues” for some of the provider sites you click through to.

 Research – We collect industry data from different providers- on performance, assets and customers.
 We collect customer ratings and reviews.
 We frequently survey our readers and also bigger national groups.
 So we’re able to provide advisory services and research to providers – how do they compare, what do customers like about them, what isn’t so good, what do customers want?
 How could they be better?
 It's a combo of research and consultancy.

 Content – Most financial companies make pretty dull content :0) We are engaged by some of them to write website copy, to write video scripts and even to design their websites and infographics.
 And MD Holly also writes for some of the national papers and is paid to speak at industry events.

-Sponsorship – Some of our content and videos are sponsored by financial companies – this is always clear to see.
+Some of our content and videos may be sponsored by financial companies – this is always clear to see.
 We think it's a bit dodgy to look for sponsorship on product pages - "hi, we sell ISAs, buy our lovely ISA" - but it will be OK on our Tribes pages when the sponsors have good neutral informative content to share.
 Many of the large firms have whopping 'educational' content budgets and make some good helpful stuff.
 We feel OK about promoting that.

-Sunlight is the best disinfectant
+Sunlight is a great disinfectant